openjusticebe/openjustice_ots/docs/Components/README.md

 - deployable in single and multiple instances in a docker environment
 - work in complete isolation from each other, using only documentend paths and protocols to exchange information
 - components can be stopped, rebooted and redeployed without loss of information or side effects
-- the components don't store or otherwise persiste data outside of documented and planned protocols
+- the components don't store or otherwise persist data outside of documented and planned protocols
 - components are tested on functionality, regression and errors, and coding standards are enforced
 - ...